 This could mean you have anemia from an iron deficiency.

-Many people do not exhibit any symptoms in the early stages of colon cancer, which is why it is important to get screened for colon cancer after the age of 45, or sooner if you have a family history of colon cancer.
+Many people do not exhibit any symptoms in the early stages of colon cancer, which is why it is important to get screened after the age of 45, or sooner if you have a family history of colon cancer.
 It’s normal to experience the above symptoms occasionally, but when you notice a persistent change and they occur for more than a couple of weeks, it is time to make an appointment to see a gastroenterologist.
-Contact the expert GI doctors of Adult Gastroenterology Associates.
+Contact our expert team of local GI doctors at Adult Gastroenterology Associates.